Photography Credit: Damon Winter/The New York Times/Redux

-Lewinsky’s lens for these societal issues is focused by her myriad unique and profound experiences: working in government—both in the White House and the Pentagon; the investigation that resulted from her time in Washington, DC; involvement in media projects as both producer and subject; as an entrepreneur and designer; and lastly, in education.
-She graduated with a degree in psychology from Lewis & Clark College (Portland, Oregon) and, living abroad for graduate school, earned a master’s degree in social psychology from the London School of Economics and Political Science.
+Monica’s lens for these societal issues is focused by her myriad unique and profound experiences: working in government -- both in the White House and the Pentagon; the investigation that resulted from her time in Washington, D.C.; involvement in media projects as both producer and subject; as an entrepreneur and designer; and lastly, education.
+She graduated with a degree in Psychology from Lewis & Clark College (Portland, Oregon) and, living abroad for graduate school, earned a Masters degree in Social Psychology from the London School of Economics and Political Science.

-In 2014, after a decade long self-imposed retreat from public life, Lewinsky authored an essay, titled “Shame and Survival” for Vanity Fair in which she overlapped personal experiences and cultural observations regarding the shift toward what Professor Nicholaus Mills calls a “culture of humiliation” (June, 2014).
+In 2014, after a decade long self-imposed retreat from public life, Lewinsky authored an essay, titled “Shame and Survival”, for Vanity Fair in which she overlapped personal experiences and cultural observations regarding the shift towards, what Professor Nicholaus Mills calls, a “Culture of Humiliation”.
+(June, 2014).
 The acclaimed piece, which received over two million unique views online, was an entry point for her to begin a process she describes as “taking back my narrative and giving a purpose to my past.”

-The investigation unfolded against a backdrop of a changing media landscape with the advent of both competing 24-hour news networks and the Internet.
+The investigation unfolded against a backdrop of a changing media landscape with the advent of both competing 24-hour News Networks and the Internet.
 With the birth of social media in recent years, Lewinsky saw the increasing proliferation of the perpetuation of shame and humiliation online.
-As someone who had experienced both, on the widest scale and at a young age, she saw that she could participate in the public discourse about online harassment and work to affect change.
+As someone who had experienced both, on the widest scale and at a young age, she saw that she could participate in the public discourse about online harassment and work to effect change.

 Lewinsky is looking for ways to use her experiences to help transform the culture of shame, as well as to let people who suffer at the hands of humiliation know that they are less alone.
 She is an authentic voice for anyone who has been marginalized and who has struggled to be seen for his or her true self.

-On a personal note, Lewinsky is passionate about art - particularly that of contemporary artist Ed Ruscha— is game for traveling to new places, loves to sing show tunes, frequents flea markets and doesn’t cook.
+On a personal note, Monica is passionate about art - particularly that of contemporary artist Ed Ruscha, game for traveling to new places, loves to sing show tunes, frequents flea markets and doesn’t cook.